stellar/stellar-protocol/core/readme.md

 Draft a formal proposal using the [CAP Template](../cap-template.md), and submit a PR to this repository.
 You should make sure to adhere to the following:

+* Make sure to place the draft in the `core/drafts` folder.
+* Use the following format for the filename of your draft `cap_{email_username}_{hyphen-separated-cap-title}.md`.
+  * For example, a CAP titled "Burn Electricity Using PoW in Stellar" by "cryptocarnage@example.com" would be titled `cap_cryptocarnage_burn-electricity-using-pow-in-stellar.md`.
+  * The email username should be the commiter's.
-* Use two unique words separated by a hyphen for your CAP number from the [BIP-0039 wordlist][wordlist].
-For example, "amazing-crystal".
-Don't assign a number to the CAP — this will be established once the CAP has reached the state of *Accepted*.
+* Don't assign a CAP number in the proposal — this will be established once the CAP has reached the state of *Accepted*.
-* Use TBD for the protocol version.
+* Use `TBD` for the protocol version.
 Don't assign a protocol version to the CAP — this will be established once the CAP has reached the state of *Finalized* and has been formally implemented.
 * Add a link to the CAP proposal to the proposals table in this document.
-* If your CAP requires images or other supporting files, they should be included in a subdirectory of the `contents` folder for that CAP, such as `contents/cap-amazing-crystal` (for CAP **amazing-crystal**).
-Links should be relative, for example a link to an image from CAP-X would be `../contents/cap-X/image.png`. *Once accepted, the folders will be renamed.*
+* If your CAP requires images or other supporting files, they should be included in a sub-directory of the `contents` folder for that CAP, such as `contents/cap_cryptocarnage_burn-electricity-using-pow-in-stellar/`.
+Links should be relative, for example a link to an image from your CAP would be `../contents/cap-X/image.png`. *Once accepted, the folders will be renamed.*

 Finally, submit a PR of your draft via your fork of this repository.